 The method you use might depend largely on the flexibility of the knitting.
 If you can get it into shape without the steam, pin first.
 If not, steam and then pin.

 The steaming method involves slightly dampening a clean sheet or other piece of fabric and placing it over the knitting.
 Use a hot iron to press very lightly on the sheet.
 Don't press like you are actually ironing, you're just pushing the steam through the sheet and into the knitting.
 Continue this process until the sheet is dry.

-You can also steam block without a protective layer of fabric.
+You also can steam block without a protective layer of fabric.
 Just set your iron on steam and wave the iron slowly over the knitting, being careful not to touch the work with the iron.
-Then pin if necessary and leave to dry.
+Then pin, if necessary, and leave to dry.

 Spray blocking is the most gentle blocking process and is great for expensive and delicate fibers like silk and cashmere.
 It's a good method to use when you aren't sure what kind of yarn you're dealing with.